LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 These are each separate projects that implement individual aspects of data processing, which realize the process of measuring individual magnets by manual combination.
 However, there are still compatibility problems and limitations in the adaptation of hardware and software.

-Special algorithms from various projects are used to optimize homogeneity.
+Special algorithms from various, public projects are used to optimize homogeneity, like a genetic algorithms which O'Reilly implemented [@HalbachOptimisation].
 Therefore, the challenge is to ensure the seamless integration and compatibility of these algorithms into the overall process.
 This should make it possible to create a workflow from the individual magnet to the finished optimized (+cad) model of a Halbach ring.

 ## Aim of this Thesis